msecrist-couchbase/smallcb-training-capella/README.md

 SECURITY: need a CAPTCHA?

+copy/pastable connection snippets for languages for >= zipcar mode.

+need test user / test example / test container instance?

-iframe for access to web admin portal? need server-side proxy in golang? access to just query workbench?
+iframe for access to web admin portal? need server-side proxy in golang? access to just query workbench? ns-server does not like iframes, so need header rewrites?

 or pop up web admin portal in separate tab? with rewrites / injection of messages?